-Students who earned a designated amount of PBIS points go on a special field trip — like a sports game, movie, or petting zoo.
+Students who earned a designated amount of PBIS points can go on a special field trip — like a sports game, movie, or petting zoo.

-*Try scheduling these special field trips at the beginning of each school year to excite kids and dangle it as a motivator.
+*Try scheduling these special education field trips at the beginning of each school year to excite kids and dangle it as a motivator.

 25. Extra video game time

 Have a PBIS reward to earn extra academic game time.
 This one’s sure to be a hit for all ages.

 Yes, you need a school store for this one — or make the whole class eligible.
 There’s a lot to work with here — candy and treats, fancy pencils, and all sorts of other goodies.